Frequently Asked Questions

 - What are the responsibilities of a Shriner?

 Each Shriner is expected to help the fraternity grow by recruiting new members and being as active as possible.
-Shriners also support the philanthropy, Shriners Hospitals for Children®, by volunteering time at the hospitals, participating in fund raising activities and helping identify children who may benefit from the expert medical care provided by the hospitals.
+Shriners also support the philanthropy, Shriners Hospitals for Children®, by volunteering time at the hospitals, participating in fund raising activities and helping identify children who may benefit from the specialized medical care provided by the hospitals.

 - What type of care does Shriners Hospitals for Children provide?